 - Take care of SEO settings for pages, layered navigation, and categories

 - Get an SEO analysis of every page

 - Increase your website visibility on search engine and grow your CTR

 Multichannel Selling tactic is a marketing strategy in which retailers can interact with potential buyers via several important social media and Marketplaces.
-Both BigCommerce and Magento are offering an ability to sell products on Facebook, Pinterest, Instagram, eBay, Amazon, etc by default.
-While these sales channels are available in BigCommerce platform, Magento requires you to add extensions (M2E or Sellbrire) to enable integration.
+Both BigCommerce vs Magento are offering the ability to sell products on Facebook, Pinterest, Instagram, eBay, Amazon, etc by default.
+While these sales channels are available in the BigCommerce platform, Magento requires you to add extensions (M2E or Sellbrire) to enable integration.

 When choosing eCommerce platforms, you need to take into account the future business scale that you are orienting to.

 Magento has some incredible performance and scalability standards as follows:

 - Processes significantly more orders per hour on the same hardware